Monarchism in Brazil: Present day

-According to LA Times, the level of support for a return of monarchy has remained fairly steady with 10.3% in the 1993 referendum and 10.7% in a 2017 survey by pollster Paraná Pesquisas.
+According to the Los Angeles Times, the level of support for a return of monarchy has remained fairly steady with 10.2% in the 1993 referendum and 10.7% in a 2017 survey by pollster Paraná Pesquisas.

 Luiz Philippe of Orléans-Braganza, nephew of the current Head of the Vasourian pretenders to the Imperial House of Brazil, is known in the Brazilian academical environment.
 He is an active member of liberal movements in the country.
 On 28 February, he announced his pre-candidacy to federal deputy for the state of São Paulo by the New Party.

 Politically, the movement is still small.
 In 2016, journalist Paulo Eduardo Martins, known for his monarchist positions, was elected federal deputy.
 The movement now hopes to raise public awareness of the issue and discuss the possibility of a new plebiscite similar to the one of 1993.
 In early 2017, a legislative idea was launched on the website of the Federal Senate to hold a referendum on the restoration of the monarchy in Brazil.
 Needing 20,000 votes in favour, it reached the mark of 32,000 votes and was converted into a legislative suggestion, already sent to the Commission of Human Rights of the Brazilian Federal Senate for debate, awaiting a rapporteur.
 On 10 August 2017, a state deputy from Minas Gerais sent a motion of support to the legislative suggestion to the President of the Senate through the Legislative Assembly of Minas Gerais, although this motion was not subject to a vote by the full membership of the assembly.
 On 14 November 2017, the state of Rondônia did the same by sending a motion to support the referendum proposal for the restoration of the monarchy to the federal senate through its legislative assembly.